 A study of the theory and application of the physiological regulation of pain, inflammation, and healing of the human body to include basic physics, application of modalities, the basic rehabilitation concepts and modalities of the treatment and care of the physically active.
-Prerequisites: Athletic Training major or permission of Instructor.
+Prerequisites: Athletic Training major.